 The cinematographer is also in charge of assigning crew members roles and responsibilities.
 A camera operator, Steadicam operator, first and second assistant cameras, gaffer, and key grip are the most critical and frequently required crew members.

-Other Equipments Cinematographer might Require
+Other Equipment the Cinematographer Might Require

 Equipment and gear may vary depending on the project’s magnitude, the type of artistic direction, and the director’s vision.
 Equipment like a DSLR camera or camcorder, tripod, lighting, and memory cards are standard equipment for cinematographers.
 However, depending on the production value of the project, they may need additional special equipment.

-Types of Project a Cinematographer Works on
+Types of Projects a Cinematographer Works on

 Music videos with a storyline, Hollywood-style feature films, and high-end docuseries are examples of cinematic endeavors.
 However, suppose you’re not ready to be a cinematographer or DP yet.
 In that case, you can start with related jobs like art direction with a concentration on color grading a film production, or assistant director, first and second assistant camera operators, and motion picture camera operators.